parisepigenetics/RASflow_EDC/README.md

 **STAR indexes** depend on STAR version.
 STAR 2.7.5a is used here, the indexes should be made with version 2.7.5a or 2.7.4a to be compatible.
 If you don't find the indexes you need, you can generate them from your genome FASTA.
 To do so, you can run `StarIndex.sh` giving the path to your genome FASTA file (here `/shared/bank/homo_sapiens/hg38/fasta/hg38.fa` and to the output directory where the index will be saved (here `index/STAR_2.7.5a/hg38`).

 ```
-[username@clust-slurm-client RASflow_IFB]$ sbatch StarIndex.sh /shared/bank/homo_sapiens/hg38/fasta/hg38.fa index/STAR_2.7.5a/hg38
+[username@clust-slurm-client RASflow_EDC]$ sbatch StarIndex.sh /shared/bank/homo_sapiens/hg38/fasta/hg38.fa index/STAR_2.7.5a/hg38
 ```

 **GTF** files can be downloaded from [GenCode](https://www.gencodegenes.org/) (mouse and human), [ENSEMBL](https://www.ensembl.org/info/data/ftp/index.html), [NCBI](https://www.ncbi.nlm.nih.gov/assembly/) (RefSeq, help [here](https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/#files)), ...
 Similarly you can dowload them to the server using `wget`.

-Don't hesitate to give the links to the new references you made/downloaded to [IFB community support](https://community.france-bioinformatique.fr/) so that they can add them to the common banks.
+Don't hesitate to give the links to the new references you made/downloaded to [IFB community support](https://community.france-bioinformatique.fr/) or to [iPOP-UP support](https://discourse.rpbs.univ-paris-diderot.fr/c/ipop-up) so that they can add them to the common banks.

 Be sure you give the right path to those files and adjust the other settings to your need: